-If you’re sending a bulk email, always use an email marketing tool rather than bcc’ing your list into your email.
+If you’re sending a bulk email to your list, always use an email marketing tool rather than bcc’ing your list into your email.

 I use Active Campaign in my own business and I really like the ability to review activity on each contact’s record.
-I can see who is opening and reading my emails, and even better, I can set up lead scoring to alert me to hot prospects!
+I can see who is opening and reading my emails, and even better, I can set up lead scoring to automatically target hot prospects with relevant services!

 With systems like Active Campaign, you not only get the benefit to track whether people have opened it, but you can add personalisation which is SUPER important for getting people to open and read your email.